-Stop Being A Chameleon – Overcoming Codependency.
+Overcoming Codependency – Stop Being A Chameleon.
 Just Be Yourself.
-Are you a people pleaser?
-Do you know that most people pleasers are not happy campers.
-Being a people pleaser can be exhausting and they can become a resentful and angry person to boot.
+Some don’t know how to do that.
+Do you find yourself constantly trying to please other people?
+Do you seek their approval?
+Do you like the label people pleaser?
+Do you know that most people pleasers are not happy people.
+Being a people pleaser can be exhausting and they can become a resentful and angry person.
 Most of us were raised not to be selfish and help those in need.
 That’s a good thing if you’re able to place appropriate boundaries and set good limits in order to do so.
-Some people don’t know the difference between being helpful and being Co-Dependent.
+Some people don’t know the difference between being helpful and being Codependent.

 A working definition of Codependency is an “Underdeveloped self esteem (dysfunctional boundaries) combined with an inappropriate caring for others (invading a boundary), and an inappropriate reliance on another’s response (having poor boundaries), in a negatively reinforcing loop”.
 In “Codependency for Dummies” Darlene Lancer defines it as someone “who can’t function from his or her innate self, and instead, organizes thinking and behavior around a substance, process, or other person(s),” thus all addicts are included.
 Codependents are caring people, and there is nothing wrong with nurturing; we are meant to be interdependent.
 Just a little self-examination, and redirection, may have you on a more fulfilling path.